jahwin/wecodefy/README.md

 </p>

 ---
-Thank you for taking your time and read all of this, Some documentation content come from outside packages docs.<br>
+Thank you for taking your time and read all of this, Some documentation content come from outside packages docs and website.<br>
 Have good job.
 Make your job done and fast.

 ----